vycke/feo-css/docs/content/tokens.md

 > Breakpoints are _not_ used around media-queries in _Bace_.
 Within _Bace_ our opinion is that breakpoints should be used as their name suggests: when your layout breaks.
 These are not driven by standardized sizes (e.g. mobile `320px`).
 They are case-by-case driven.
 Good responsive design goes beyond fixed "breakpoints" set by other frameworks.

-Generates CSS custom properties: `--break-<name>`.
+Generates CSS custom properties: `--bp-<name>`.
 Below are the default values of _Bace_ which can be overwritten.

 ```scss
 $bace-breakpoints: (